cfwprpht/SettingsPlus/README.md

 ## To developers ##
 A list of nids is included at 'nids.txt' where they can all be redirected as shown in the POC plugin.

+Included in the src is only the patcher plugin 'flow.suprx', not the tool to generate the eboot.bin.